Orbital entanglement in quantum chemistry: Conclusions and Outlook

 \section{Conclusions and Outlook\\}

 The picture of interacting orbitals is an important concept in chemistry.
 It is used to understand the mechanisms of chemical reactions, chemical bonding, and ligand-metal interactions.
 Conventional approaches that assess the interaction of orbitals are, however, limited to a qualitative picture.
 Concepts from quantum information theory can provide quantitative means to analyse orbital interactions.
 Specifically, the entanglement entropy of orbitals and the orbital-pair mutual information allow us to quantify the entanglement and correlation of orbitals and pairs of orbitals.
-Orbital entanglement and correlation measures can be used to dissect electron correlation effects into different contributions, to analyse the stability and the convergence of active space calculations, to gain insights into chemical reactions and mechanisms, and to identify points where electronic wavefunctions change dramatically (avoided crossings, transition states).
+Orbital entanglement and correlation measures can be used to dissect electron correlation effects into different contributions, to analyse the stability and the convergence of active space calculations, to gain insights into chemical reactions and mechanisms, and to identify points where electronic wavefunctions change dramatically (avoided crossings, transition states, metal-insulator transitions).
+If orbital entanglement is used to elucidate chemical processes, accurate electronic wavefunctions are required to determine the one- and two-orbital reduced density matrices.
+This, however, represents a major challenge in transition metal, lanthanide, and actinide chemistry, and may hamper the application of orbital entanglement to interesting domains of chemistry.

 Despite all the aforementioned successes of orbital entanglement for interpreting and understanding chemical bonding, an entanglement analysis requires correlated wavefunctions as input.
 That means, orbital entanglement does not provide bonding information from one-determinant wavefunctions, like Hartree--Fock and Kohn--Sham density functional theory, as well as for the simple H$_2^+$ two-center-one-electron-bond model (because there is no electron correlation).
 Furthermore, since (entanglement-based) bond orders are deduced from changes in $s(1)_i$ and $I_{i|j}$, it is necessary to stretch the atomic centers of interest to observe these changes.
-This restricts the application to large molecular systems, especially those that are far from a linear structure, \textit{e.g.}, C$_{60}$.
+This drawback hampers the application of orbital entanglement in predicting bond orders for large molecular systems, especially those that are far from a linear structure, \textit{e.g.}, C$_{60}$.
+Therefore, possible applications of orbital entanglement should be directed at dissecting electron correlation effects and analysing changes in electronic structure (transition states, curve crossings, etc.).

 The one- and two-orbital reduced density matrices form the central ingredient of the orbital entanglement entropy and the orbital-pair mutual information.
 In contrast to entanglement measures based on $n$-particle RDMs, the one- and two-orbital reduced density matrices are determined from RDMs of different particle number.
 Their matrix elements can be determined from specific elements of the 1-, 2-, 3-, and 4-RDM.
 This property facilitates the determination of orbital entanglement and correlation using different quantum chemical methods, provided the $n$-particle RDMs are $N$-representable.
 Since response density matrices might not be $N$-representable, one should be cautious when interpreting orbital-entanglement measures for non-variational approaches, like coupled-cluster theory and similar approaches.~\cite{Tamar-pCC,ap1rog-jctc}